Escape the hustle & bustle of the city with these awesome outdoor spaces right in central Houston

 In fact (and this may sound controversial!) – I think Houston has more and better parks than Colorado has.

 There.
 I said it.

-If you’re visiting Houston and are looking to get outside and appreciate the under-appreciated beauty of this city, these are the 6 best parks and outdoor spaces you need to check out in Houston!
+If you’re visiting Houston and are looking to get outside and appreciate the under-appreciated beauty of this city, these are the 6 best parks in Houston!

 Please note: this post may contain affiliate links.
 What that means is, if you click on a link and make a purchase, I may make a commission at no additional cost to you.
 For more information, please see my Affiliate Disclosure.